alanmacgowan/WebApplication/README.md

 * Specflow

 ## Includes:
-* Jenkins file: for multibranch pipeline on Jenkins, triggers from SCM on PR merged to develop branch, builds and deploys to local IIS Server.
+* Jenkinsfile: for multibranch pipeline on Jenkins, triggers from SCM on PR merged to develop branch, builds and deploys to local IIS Server.
 * web-deploy.ps1: powershell script that builds, deploys to file system and package web application.
 * web-publish.ps1: powershell script that builds, packages and deploysto IIS web application.
 * azure-pipelines.yml: configuration file for Azure Devops pipeline.